vbrusca/ZigMatrixUtils/README.md

 06  var b: bool = true; //holds the return value
 07
-08  const hasAug: bool = true; //toggles isAugmented flag for the reduction function 09
-10  const hasIdt: bool = true; //indicates an matrix was provided to calculate and hold the inverse of m1.
+08  const hasAug: bool = true; //toggles isAugmented flag for the reduction function 09  const hasIdt: bool = true; //indicates an matrix was provided to calculate and hold the inverse of m1.
+10  const triag: bool = false; //A Boolean value indicating if the reduction operation should stop when the matrix is triangular.
 11
-12  const triag: bool = false; //A Boolean value indicating if the reduction operation should stop when the matrix is triangular.
-13
+12  //Function Boolean arguments are stored as local constants above 13
 14  var sclr: f32 = 0.0;
 </pre>